COSMEDIA-cloud/cloudformation-template/README.md

 * Network ACL
 * Internet gateway

-Please refer to the following page for how to use it. https://qiita.com/yuish8624/items/2c52607d0a2b6cb9cfab
+Please refer to the following page for how to use it.<br>
+https://qiita.com/yuish8624/items/2c52607d0a2b6cb9cfab